jaimiles23/Multiplication-Medley/README.md

 After collecting enough data on the user, the skill designs a customized practice for them.
 It analyzes usre data to ask questions from:
   1. **Recent errors**: correct recent questions.
   2. **High error tables**: if user mistakes a table past a certain threshold.
-  3. **High relative errors**: if user messes up a table more often than others(1).
+  3. **High relative errors**: if user messes up a table more often than others (a).
   4. **New tables**: times tables above the user's average difficulty.

-(1) To determine high relative errors, individual multiplication table errors are standardized into z-scores and users are asked tables whose z-score are _X_ standard deviations above the average error.
+(a) To determine high relative errors, individual multiplication table errors are standardized into z-scores and users are asked tables whose z-score are _X_ standard deviations above the average error.

 ### Survival mode